Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Lower international adoption

-Why adoption rates seem low (<10%): Many stores offer multiple carriers (customer choice at checkout), so the percentages don't sum to 100%.
-Additionally, some stores use Shopify Shipping or third-party fulfillment (Amazon FBA, ShipBob) which abstracts carrier selection.
+Why adoption rates seem low (<10%): many stores offer multiple carriers (customer choice at checkout), so the percentages don't sum to 100%.
+Some stores also use Shopify Shipping or third-party fulfillment (Amazon FBA, ShipBob), which hides the underlying carrier selection.

 Shipping Strategy Recommendations